reduction-dev/reduction-site/docs/tutorials/first-job.md

 ## Next Steps

-This high scores example demonstrates the basics of building a stateful streaming application with Reduction.
+This example demonstrates the basics of building a stateful streaming application with Reduction.
 From here, you can start learning about windows in the [Tumbling Windows](./tumbling-windows.md) tutorial.